cym13/various-tutorials/functional_programming.rst

     inc(12)
     13

-The number of lines show the time complexity, the length of lines show the space complexity.
+The number of lines shows the time complexity, the length of lines shows the space complexity.
 Each grow in O(n).
 This is similar to what you first did with your factorial-like example.
 As the function cannot have any state it manages complexity by stacking values.